 Yes!
 Try searching for friends and family.
 You can also see if someone left money for you in a will or inheritance.

-Right now, we regularly check for our members’ money in California, Georgia, New Jersey, New York and Texas but we’re expanding all the time!
+Right now, we regularly check for our members’ money in California, Florida, Georgia, Indiana, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, Ohio, Pennsylvania, Texas, Wisconsin, North Carolina, and South Carolina but we’re expanding all the time.

 Each state is different.
 Some states process a claim in 2 weeks, others take up to 6 months from the date you filed your claim.
 After filing, you may be able to check the status with the state online.